CatherineH/CatherineH.github.io/_posts/2016-08-02-music-people-recommend-to-me-2.md

 tracks, including my favourite, the gut punching and hypnotic **Dragonaut**, however, the real masterpiece of their discography is **Dopesmoker**, a churning bible-themed epic about the genre's favourite substance.
-The track is occasionally repetitive, but their are frequent fantastic guitar licks that keep the track/album interesting for over an hour.
+The track is occasionally repetitive, but there are frequent fantastic guitar licks that keep the track/album interesting for over an hour.

 Katatonia